The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Simulation pipeline

-It should be noted that the chosen scan strategy parameters, such as the azimuth and elevation range, are not yet set in stone, and we expect them to evolve as we move closer to the telescope’s deployment.
-The simulated elevation range (the lowest elevation at which Jupiter is tracked by the telescope is $\sim$ \SI{48.5}{\degree}) is slightly lower than the most recent specifications, which set the lower limit at \SI{50}{\degree} degrees.
-As atmospheric loading worsens with decreasing elevation, our chosen strategy should be considered as a slightly pessimistic case although we do not anticipate an offset of a couple of degrees to impact our results significantly.
+It should be noted that the chosen azimuth and elevation ranges of the observing patch are not yet set in stone, and we expect them to evolve as we move closer to the telescope’s deployment.
+This is because the choice of these parameters is primarily motivated by the source's availability during the observing period.
+The lower limit of the simulated elevation range is slightly lower than the most recent specifications, which set the nominal scanning elevation at \SI{50}{\degree} degrees.
+As atmospheric loading worsens with decreasing elevation, our chosen strategy should be considered as a slightly pessimistic case although we do not anticipate increasing the elevation range by \SI{5}{\degree} to improve our results significantly.

-We simulate CES observations for a total of three months (June to August of year 2021).
-From this observation period, we accumulated $\sim$50 hours of Jupiter simulations in total, as some days the planet was not observable due to observing elevation and solar/lunar avoidance constraints.
-During this observation period, we expect the weather conditions to vary to some extent.
-Generally speaking, there are a variety of parameters driving the atmospheric behavior.
-From these parameters, the amount of Precipitable Water Vapor (PWV) has the strongest impact on the atmospheric emission \citep[e.g.,][]{D_nner_2012, Errard_2015}.

-The atmospheric signal will be strongly correlated between different detectors.
-The correlation length depends on atmospheric parameters which include the wind speed, direction, and outer scale of turbulence as well as the observational scan strategy.
-Figure \ref{fig:atm_pwv} shows the mean-subtracted binned data of a single Jupiter observation, that has no correlated noise modes removed, at 93 (top) and \SI{280}{\giga\hertz} (bottom).
-The left column presents the case where the simulations included atmospheric emission of $\mathrm{PWV} =\SI{0.5}{\milli\meter}$ while the right column refers to the larger value of $\mathrm{PWV} =\SI{2.5}{\milli\meter}$.
-As expected, the atmospheric intensity and therefore striping increases with PWV value.
-For the cases presented, the SNR at 0.5 (2.5) \SI{}{\milli\meter} is estimated as SNR = 35 (30) for the \SI{93}{\giga\hertz} band and SNR = 140 (60) for the \SI{280}{\giga\hertz} band, respectively.

-Given the high impact that the PWV has on the results, we consider both the cases where we vary the complexity of the input beam model and keep the atmospheric brightness fixed but also the one where the atmospheric parameters are allowed to fluctuate within ranges consistent within historical distributions according to MERRA-2 \citep{merra2}.
-In the former case, PWV is set to \SI{1.0}{\milli\meter}, a choice driven by seasonal data of the ACT telescope, which is located at the SO observation site \citep{Morris_2022}.
-The simulated PWV is uniformly distributed, and the surface temperature and pressure are kept constant at \SI{270}{\kelvin} and \SI{530}{\hecto\pascal}, respectively.